Control of Senate at stake as Trump’s allies face Democrats

 Stuck in Washington to confirm Trump’s Supreme Court nominee Amy Coney Barrett a week before Election Day, senators quickly fanned out — some alongside the president — for last-ditch tours, often socially distanced in the pandemic, to shore up votes.

-GOP Sen. Thom Tillis of North Carolina joined Trump’s rally in Fayetteville on Monday as he struggled to fend off Democrat Cal Cunningham despite the married challenger’s sexting scandal with a public relations strategist.
+Tillis joined Trump’s rally in Fayetteville, North Carolina, on Monday as Tillis struggled against Cunningham despite the married challenger’s sexting scandal with a public relations strategist.
+Cunningham traveled around the state Tuesday, talking to voters in Efland, near Durham.

-In one of the most-watched races in the nation, Maine GOP Sen. Susan Collins made a final campaign stop in Aroostook County near her hometown, visiting workers in a sawmill.
-Democratic challenger Sara Gideon met voters at the Whistle Stop cafe for breakfast Monday.

-The Maine race is one of several that could push past Election Day if no candidate breaks the 50% threshold.
-Collins has typically rallied support as a centrist with an independent streak, but the tight contest shows the difficulty GOP senators have appealing to Trump's most ardent backers while also retaining support from more moderate voters.
+The state Board of Elections voted Tuesday to keep four North Carolina polling places open longer — 45 minutes at most — because they opened late, and that was expected to delay statewide reporting of results.

-Democrats have more than one route to secure the three or four seats needed to capture the majority, and GOP strategists privately conceded the incumbents will almost certainly suffer defeats in some key races.
+Democrats have more than one route to secure the three or four seats needed to capture the majority, and GOP strategists privately acknowledged that the incumbents will almost certainly suffer defeats in some races.

 Younger voters and more minorities are pushing some states toward Democrats.
-In Colorado, the parties have essentially stopped spending money for or against GOP Sen. Cory Gardner because it seems he is heading toward defeat by Democrat John Hickenlooper, a former governor.
+In Colorado, the parties have essentially stopped spending money for or against GOP Sen. Cory Gardner because it seems he was heading toward defeat against Democrat John Hickenlooper, a former governor.

 Arizona could see two Democratic senators for the first time since last century if former astronaut Mark Kelly maintains his advantage over GOP Sen. Martha McSally for the seat once held by the late Republican John McCain.

-Even the open seat in Kansas, which hasn't elected a Democrat to the Senate since 1932, is being contested.
+Even the open seat in Kansas, which hasn't elected a Democrat to the Senate since 1932, was being contested.

-“The better President Trump does in a state, the easier it is to win any race,” said Corry Bliss, a GOP strategist.

-Republicans are expecting to reclaim the seat in Alabama, where Democratic Sen. Doug Jones pulled off a rare 2017 special election win in the Trump stronghold but now wages an uphill campaign against Republican Tommy Tuberville, a former Auburn football coach.
+Republicans were expecting to reclaim the seat in Alabama, where Democrat Doug Jones pulled off a rare 2017 special election win in the Trump stronghold.
+Now, however, he was in an uphill campaign against Republican Tommy Tuberville, a former Auburn football coach.

-In the presidential battleground of Michigan, Republicans have made an aggressive push for John James, a Black Republican businessman, as he rakes in cash to take on Democratic Sen. Gary Peters.
+In the presidential battleground of Michigan, Republicans have made an aggressive push for John James, a Black Republican businessman, against Democratic Sen. Gary Peters.

-“We think the numbers are moving,” said Senate Leadership Fund president Steven Law.
+“It's my honor to stand before you today, Michigan,” James said at a final rally late Monday on stage with the president.
+“It's time for a change.”

+As voters were still at the polls, Peters stayed on message Tuesday tweeting, “Today, health care is on the ballot."

+So far, incumbent senators in less competitive seats were on track for reelection.

+In Virginia, Democrat Mark Warner secured another term as did Republican Shelley Moore Capito in West Virginia.

-Still, voter turnout during the COVID-19 crisis remains key, and volatile, as more Americans than ever — nearing 100 million — cast early ballots.
+Voter turnout during the COVID-19 crisis was key, and volatile, as more Americans than ever cast ballots.

-Both Biden and Trump touched down in Georgia, where the state is seeing a boost of new voters.
-Georgia's two Senate seats are at stake and could very well push to a Jan.
-5 runoff if no candidate reaches beyond the 50% threshold.
+Both Biden and Trump touched down in Georgia, where the state was seeing a boost of new voters.

-GOP Sen. David Perdue, the former business executive Trump calls his favorite senator, is working to fend off Democrat Jon Ossoff, another candidate who has benefited from the “green wave” of donations.
+GOP Sen. David Perdue, the former business executive Trump calls his favorite senator, tried to fend off Democrat Jon Ossoff, another candidate who has benefited from the “green wave” of campaign donations.

-Separately, GOP Sen. Kelly Loeffler faces Republican Rep. Doug Collins, as well as Democrat Raphael Warnock, in a special election for the seat she was appointed to fill with the retirement of GOP Sen. Johnny Isakson.
+Separately, GOP Sen. Kelly Loeffler faced Republican Rep. Doug Collins, as well as Democrat Raphael Warnock, in a special election for the seat she was appointed to fill after the retirement of GOP Sen. Johnny Isakson.

-It’s expected to be a long count in races across the country.
+The Maine race between GOP Sen. Susan Collins and Democrat Sara Gideon was another contest that could push past Election Day if no candidate breaks the 50% threshold.
+Collins has typically rallied support as a centrist with an independent streak, but the tight contest shows the difficulty GOP senators have appealing to Trump’s most ardent backers while also retaining support from more moderate voters.

 The political landscape is quickly changing from six years ago, when most of these senators last faced voters.
 It’s a reminder of how sharply the political climate has shifted in the Trump era.

-In Montana, Republican Sen. Steve Daines is trying to brush back Democrat Steve Bullock, the governor, in a state where Trump was popular.
+In Montana, Republican Sen. Steve Daines was trying to hold off Democrat Steve Bullock, the governor, in a state where Trump was popular.
 Democrats created an opening by working hard to recruit a well-known candidate in Bullock, who also ran in the party's primary for president.

-Iowa Sen. Joni Ernst is fighting for a second term against Democrat Theresa Greenfield.
-Texas Sen. John Cornyn faces an upstart Democrat, MJ Hegar, in the once solidly Republican state.
+Iowa Sen. Joni Ernst was fighting for a second term against Democrat Theresa Greenfield.
+Texas Sen. John Cornyn faced an upstart Democrat, MJ Hegar, in the once solidly Republican state.

-And in Alaska, newcomer Al Gross, a doctor, has broken state fundraising records in part with viral campaign ads as he challenges GOP Sen. Dan Sullivan.
+And in Alaska, newcomer Al Gross, a doctor, broke state fundraising records in part with viral campaign ads as he took on GOP Sen. Dan Sullivan.

 Comments